Cortelyou-Rust university distinguished professor

 Sorensen divides his professional time between teaching and scholarly research.
-His work concerns particulate systems, soft matter physics and light scattering.
-He is the author of more than 260 papers and holds six patents.
+His research work concerns particulate systems, soft matter physics and light scattering.
+He is the author of more than 280 papers, holds six patents and has three patents pending.
 He has given more than 100 invited lectures in the U.S. and abroad.

-In 2003, he won the David Sinclair Award from the American Association for Aerosol Research for his work on aerosol fractal aggregates and light scattering.
+In 2003 he won the David Sinclair Award from the American Association for Aerosol Research for his work on aerosol fractal aggregates and light scattering.
 Sorensen is a Fellow and past president of that association.
-He also received the 2008 Olin Petefish Award in Basic Science from the Higuchi-KU Endowment Fund and is a Norlin Distinguished Alumnus of the Universtiy of Colorado.
-For his teaching efforts Sorensen has won numerous awards at all levels including the Carnegie/CASE U.S. Professor of the Year for doctoral and research universities in 2007.
+He is also a fellow of the American Physical Society.
+He received the 2008 Olin Petefish Award in Basic Science from the Higuchi-KU Endowment Fund and is a Norlin Distinguished Alumnus of the University of Colorado.

 Sorensen can be reached at 785-532-1626 or email@example.com.